 Inbound Marketing Resonates with Consumers

-If you educate your clients, make it convenient, and provide the black and white facts upfront, they make decisions sooner.
-When they walk in your store, reach out to you by phone or submit leads on your website, your chances of closing them are far greater than the 5-10% I mentioned earlier.
+If you educate your clients, make it convenient, and provide the black-and-white facts upfront, they make decisions sooner.
+When they walk into your store, reach out to you by phone or submit leads on your website, your chances of closing them are far greater than the 5-10% I mentioned earlier.
 In fact, you won’t have to blow up someone’s phone in hopes of reaching them.
 When you do call, customers are excited to hear from you and he/she is expecting a caller from an unknown number versus screening unknown callers.

 Generate Sales Leads through Content Marketing